kaadmy/hecks/README.md

 ***

-**Warning!** This software is very much experimental and still has issues, use at your own risk.
+**Warning!** This software is very much experimental and still has issues; use at your own risk.

 # Usage